For Current Carpentries Instructors

 Please see our Teaching and Hosting section for instructions on setting up and running workshops.
 This includes links to our checklists and describes the surveys we use to assess learners’ and Instructors’ experiences.
 Also check out our Workshop Administration section

 There are many other ways you can contribute to The Carpentries beyond teaching workshops.
 These include helping keep lessons updated by becoming a maintainer; coordinating Carpentries-based workshops, helping grow the Instructor pool by becoming a Trainer; contributing to email lists like Discuss or topic- or region-specific lists; serving on committees such as Instructor Development; serving on Task Forces such as CarpentryCon; helping translate our lessons into other languages; running a mentoring group; hosting discussion sessions - the list goes on.
+If you would like to contribute to the development of our lessons, a good place to start is our Help Wanted page, where you can find issues from our repositories that are in need of attention.
 You can find a number of contacts for specific areas of work on our Get Involved page.
-Please email us if you’d like to help but are not sure who to approach.
+Please email us if you would like to help but are not sure who to approach.